decko-commons/decko/CONTRIBUTING.md

+# @title Contributing as a Shark, Monkey, or Platypus

 # Thinking about contributing to Decko?
 Nice!
 There's tons to do involving lots of different skillsets, and we welcome the help.